 You can also meet potential friends by just talking to people in your classes.
 Strike up a conversation and remember to smile.
 When you seem open and interested in meeting people, they will be happy to meet you.

 I played basketball in China for the past 10 years and wanted to continue here as it’s my favorite sport.
 Last year, I played on the intramural basketball team.
 We made it to the quarter finals!
-I also made a lot of friends by joining the team.” – Isaac, Florida International University, China
+I also made a lot of friends by joining the team.” – Isaac from China, Florida International University

 Making friends at a big university can seem intimidating at first, but remember that many other students are new, too.
 They also want to make friends and will appreciate that you reached out.
 As you get more confident, you will find it even easier to start conversations and form friendships.